 With very little work, I added the following features to my unit.

-Autospeed is activated by starting my Collaro Conquest in 33, and then changing the speed control to 45 during the first change cycle.
+Autospeed is activated by starting my Collaro Conquest in 33, holding the Automatic control in the REJECT position, then changing the speed control to 45, and then releasing the Automatic control.
 If you do not know that Autospeed is there, you will not even notice it unless you try to change speed after starting a record stack.
 During each change cycle, the brass feeler arm comes toward the spindle just after the arm rises from the record that finished playing.
 It contacts any record larger than 9" that is up on the spindle.
-If it contacts a record, and Autospeed is active, the speed will stay at 33 RPM.
+If the brass feeler arm contacts a record and Autospeed is active, the speed will stay at 33 RPM.
 If it does not contact a record, the speed automatically changes to the current setting of the speed control.
 Autospeed never persists beyond one stack of records, unless the stack is stopped by hand.
 If this occurs, starting a change cycle with no records on the spindle will clear Autospeed.

 My Collaro TSC-640/1019A Conquest at rest

 Setting the pickup down on the 7" record

 Feeling the absence of a record for automatic shutoff

 Pickup arm scan is a novel mechanism developed by Collaro.
 It uses a unique method of indexing the arm setdown and activating automatic shutoff, which is done by using the pickup arm, and the actual diameters of the records themselves.
 Like the feeler arm on a Webcor 100, this is an arranged intermix.
 Because the unplayed stack is felt to find the record size, larger records must be placed before smaller ones in the stack.
 Unlike the index arm, the pickup arm itself does the feeling.
 This index can find out the actual diameter of the record, meaning that odd sized records will also play automatically, if they have lead-in and finishing grooves.